 My cousin was also extremely tolerant of my eccentricities, and often shitty moods.
 I can recall times when my “just being honest” was more accurately “just being a self-righteous, insensitive, inconsiderate asshole”.

 Dear parents: your kids will take on a lot of your pain.
 If they’re born very empathic or sensitive, they’ll absorb all of it, and have no idea what to do with it.

-Well, some will drink, and do drugs, I guess.
+Well, some will drink and do drugs, I guess.
 Some will channel it into sports, religion, or a passion that provides the escape, or their own partners or kids.
-Some will get counselling.
-Some will bury it…for a time.
-These days, some won’t be able to handle it at all, as we well know.
+Some will go for counseling.
+Some will bury it… for a time.
+Some won’t be able to handle it at all, as we well know.

-Not that it’s an excuse, but a certain perspective and an effort toward understanding.
-Reconciliation however…seems to be forever ongoing, and may never arrive.
+Not that it’s an excuse, but more a certain perspective, and an effort toward understanding.
+Reconciliation however… seems to be forever ongoing, and may never arrive.
 Life can kick you around, a lot.
-While all these elements shape and define our identities and personalities, the pressures of career, purpose, keeping it together, survival, competition, providing, and most often being our own worst enemies, are off the scale.
+While all these elements shape and define our identities and personalities, the pressures of career, purpose, keeping it together, survival, competition, providing — and most often being our own worst enemies — are off the scale.

 I don’t have many friends, and I haven’t always been much of a friend to those who stick around.
 I am grateful for the strength and counsel of the patient few.
 I hope I’ve been able to provide some of that to others in return.

-I write and I share in an effort to foster conscious awareness.
+I write and I share these thoughts and observations in an effort to foster conscious awareness.
 It doesn’t always work, and deep truth can be a moving target.
 My motivation in this life has always been founded in love, in our collective awakening, and in elevating the human experience.

 And, to once in a while, get to know myself a little better.